cdpxe/NetworkCovertChannels/README.md

 - [pct](https://github.com/cdpxe/NetworkCovertChannels/tree/master/pct): *Protocol Channel Tool* (`pct` a PoC implementation to show that so-called protocol channels are feasible.
 - [phcct](https://github.com/cdpxe/NetworkCovertChannels/tree/master/phcct): *Protocol Hopping Covert Channel Tool* (`phcct` was the first (2007) implementation of a protocol hopping covert channel)
+- To-do: upload pcaw: *Protocol Channel-aware Active Warden* (`pcaw` is a countermeasure to reduce the channel capacaity of protocol channels (and protocol hopping covert channels), I wrote this in 2012 as partial contribution to my PhD thesis)

 ## My other covert channel projects on GitHub